As the long term care industry continues to navigate a global health pandemic, we simultaneously enter a staffing pandemic.

 “Senior Living is a people business.
 The quality of human relationships, the feeling of safety, and the amount of anxiety a resident or staff member feels all contribute to their satisfaction.
-In times of crisis, making sure all parties’ needs, both within the community and outside, are addressed in an effective manner becomes even more important.”
+In times of crisis, making sure all parties’ needs, both in and out of the community, are addressed effectively becomes even more important.”

-Here are three trends in Senior Living design that will help you transform staff spaces:
+Here are three Senior Living design trends that are nursing shortage solutions:

 Controlled and Touchless Entry

 To ensure safety, the staff and deliveries entry will need touchless access control and security systems.
 There is an array of touchless technologies that can be used in this space.
 For example, consider technology that allows you to wave your hand in front of a sensor to open the door.